 You’ve probably heard that olive oil is a healthy oil for cooking, dressing salads, and more.

-Why should you consider drinking olive oil daily?
+Should you consider drinking olive oil daily?
 In this article, we dive into the details.

-Why You Should Drink Olive Oil
+Why You Should Drink Olive Oil at Night

 Drinking olive oil is a popular remedy for digestive system problems in some Mediterranean cultures and natural medicine circles.
 According to Healthline, “anecdotal stories claim that drinking the oil can detoxify your body, soothe your stomach, and even aid weight loss.”
 Some believe that drinking olive oil neat has more benefits than eating olive oil as part of a meal.

 That said, there is no specific research on whether drinking olive oil before bed is any more beneficial than eating olive oil as part of your diet in healthy food.
 However, there are plenty of science-backed benefits that showcase the nutritional value of olive oil.
-If anything, drinking olive oil before bed is a surefire way to make sure you’re getting enough to experience the health benefits of olive oil.
+If anything, drinking olive oil at night is a surefire way to make sure you’re getting enough to experience the health benefits of olive oil.
 Here’s what makes olive oil good enough to drink.

 Reach For The EVOO